Having found where to look for information about Beijing’s pollution, I found some better sources.

 Vance Wagner also wrote and linked to the ICCT - the International Council for Clean Transportation - staff blog.
 Hopefully, if you click on links, a new window opens; I don’t often remember to set that helpfully and apologies for that.
 In this, he says that the principal source in densely packed volumes is vehicle emissions.
 This is made worse by a lack of controls and by the rapid growth of the market [Have I not written about that?
 I did the research last year].
 Not least, the standards and construction of the heavy trucks exceed all the desired standards (on the wrong side), as does, he points out, fuel standards.
 That goes some way to explaining the pH 3.5 in the snow at school referred to in the previous page.

 I thought the principal source was industry, particularly coal-fired power stations, not vehicles.
 I’ll ask and research more.
 One of the unlikely identified contributors is shipping, see Halfeng Wang’s blog post at ICCT.
-Before you jump to the conclusion that this is qualitative assessment not quantitative, he answered that; a typical ship equates to 7300 cars and he gives the detail quite well
+Before you jump to the conclusion that this is qualitative assessment not quantitative, he answered that; a typical ship equates to 7300 cars and he gives the detail quite well².
+I quote here and in footnotes:

-When scientists in Shanghai tried to identify the sources that contributed to its chronically poor air quality—the first such attempt in mainland China—they found that, counting only activity occurring within the jurisdiction of the port, shipping accounted for more than 5.5% of PM and 12% of SOX concentrations in the city
+When scientists in Shanghai tried to identify the sources that contributed to its chronically poor air quality—the first such attempt in mainland China—they found that, counting only activity occurring within the jurisdiction of the port, shipping accounted for more than 5.5% of PM and 12% of SOX concentrations in the city.

 Mr Wang goes on to point out that few countries have successfully attacked shipping as a source of pollution.
 Even where they are targeted, it appears that ships use pretty dirty fuel at the best of times.
 [More on this, maybe, in the future]